DouYu International Holdings Ltd. (Nasdaq: DOYU) debuted on Wall Street Wednesday, seeing its stock trading below the issue price by noon.

-Shares in the Chinese company opened at $11.02 apiece and rose to $11.32 by noon, still 2 percent below the $11.50 issue price.
+Shares in the Chinese company opened at $11.02 apiece, and then rose to $11.32 per share by noon, still 2 percent below the $11.50 issue price.

 The Tencent-backed firm invited the anchors of the platform on the initial public offering day, covering games like League of Legend, Dungeon-Fighter and Dota2.